Cuyamaca College

 Cuyamaca College is a public community college in Rancho San Diego, California.
-It is part of the Grossmont-Cuyamaca Community College District and the California Community Colleges System.
-Along with Grossmont College, it serves the eastern suburbs in the San Diego area.
+It is part of the Grossmont–Cuyamaca Community College District and the California Community Colleges system.
+Along with Grossmont College, it serves the eastern suburbs in San Diego County.
 Cuyamaca College opened in 1978 and now offers 81 associate's degree programs and 66 training certification programs to approximately 8,500 students.
 Many of the college's students transfer to the University of California, San Diego or San Diego State University to complete their bachelor's degrees.
 Cuyamaca's mascot is the coyote.

 History

 Cuyamaca College is located in the San Diego County community of Rancho San Diego on 165 acres that at one time was a part of the Old Monte Vista Ranch.
 Along with its sister campus, Grossmont College, it is part of the Grossmont-Cuyamaca Community College District.

-The college's name, linked to the area's Native-American roots, comes from the Kumeyaay phrase “Ekwiiyemak,” which has been translated to mean “behind the clouds,” “above the rains,” and “the place where the rain comes from the heavens.”